Phormia regina: Habitat

 P. regina can be found on human corpses, animal carcasses, and feces.
 Researchers have observed these flies on a wide variety of animal excrement, but at least in the northwestern United States, they exhibit a preference for human, mink, and swine feces.
 P. regina is predominantly found in the northern United States during spring and summer months, but in the winter they are localized to more southern regions.
 This localization is tentatively linked to the importance of temperature on their development.
-These flies prefer rural areas, especially near water sources, as opposed to urban spaces—at least in the Bay Area.
+These flies prefer rural areas, especially near water sources, as opposed to urban spaces—at least in the San Francisco Bay Area.

 Life history

 The life cycle and development of Phormia regina is similar to that of most other Dipteran species, in which females oviposit their eggs onto a nutrient substrate.
 Then, after hatching, the larvae feed throughout three instar stages until they have stored up enough calories to commence pupation and finally emerge as adult blow flies.
 Each transition from first, second, and third instar is marked by a molt, and eventually the third-instar larvae develop sclerotized (hardened) casings which envelop and protect them throughout metamorphosis.